 When the application period is open:

-- Choose up to 12 schools that you’d like your child to attend.
+- Choose up to 12 kindergarten programs that you’d like your child to attend.

 - Add these programs to their kindergarten application.

-- Order these school choices in the application from favorite to least favorite, with your favorite school at the top as #1.
+- Order these school choices in the application in your order of preference, with your favorite school at the top as #1.

 Your child will get an offer to your highest possible choice considering the factors discussed in the “Learn How Students Get Offers” section above.